by Diane Linsley

 Holy crap!
 You look over the side of the bridge and see him dangling above a deep chasm.
 He yells up at you, "Don't drop the rope, or I'll die!"
 Now you're stuck.
 You need to get back on the road because you have an important mission to fulfill, and there are people waiting for you in the next town.
 But instead, you are stuck here with this idiot.
 How do you feel?

-Naturally, you are angry.
-Anger is the emotion that we feel when we've been codependent with someone.
-If you are angry with someone in your life, ask yourself how you have been codependent with them.
+Naturally, you may feel angry or frustrated.
+Anger is the emotion we feel when we've been codependent with someone.

 So, what are you going to do now?
 Innocent people, including yourself, are going to suffer if you stay stuck here forever.